 In almost every country on earth, women are sexually disempowered.
-Despite the invention of the pill, increasing awareness about sexual violence, and growing support for feminism, women are still not free to be as sexual as men.
+Despite the invention of the pill, increasing awareness about sexual violence, and growing support for feminism, women do not enjoy the same sexual empowerment as men.
 This is often because they still don't feel safe.
 As well, they feel judged.

 Though progress has certainly been made, sexual freedom remains a hidden fantasy for women around the world.

-Women’s sexuality continues to be policed in ways both obvious and subtle, from outright sexual assault to more nuanced sexual policing from the various male dominated institutions in society.
-Combined with issues of body ignorance, sexual shame, and dangerous objectification, modern women have a long ways to go before achieving the dream of sexual empowerment.
+Women’s sexuality continues to be policed in ways both obvious and subtle, from outright sexual assault to more nuanced sexual policing from the various male-dominated institutions in society.
+Combined with issues of body ignorance, sexual shame, and dangerous objectification, women have a long ways to go before achieving the dream of sexual empowerment.